Your guide to the Tony Awards categories

 Two directors get Tony Awards each year: a play director and a musical director.
 Directors of new shows and revivals are all considered in their respective categories together.

 No two directors' styles and work are the same, so "best directing" is an especially subjective and broad category unlike something like best costumes or best choreography, where there's a specific, clear thing being judged.
-A winning director might be considered excellent because their staging is aesthetically striking; because their actors' performances all feel cohesive and clear; shed a new, unique light on a well-known story; or any combination of these and other factors.
+A winning director might be considered excellent because their staging is aesthetically striking; because their actors' performances all feel cohesive and clear; because they shed a new, unique light on a well-known story; or any combination of these and other factors.

 This award is fairly self-explanatory; it's given to the choreographer who created the best dancing on the Broadway stage that year.
 Like the Best Original Score category, the nominees often represent musicals, but some plays contain choreography and can also be nominated.
 Director/choreographer Camille A. Brown, for example, has been nominated for Best Choreography twice, both times for her work on plays: Choir Boy in 2019 and for colored girls in 2022.